NAZEERAHMED7/NAZEERAHMED7/README.md

 ###

-<h3 align="left">"I am a dedicated software developer with a strong focus on Full Stack Development.
+<h3 align="left">"I am a dedicated MERN Stack developer with a strong focus on Full Stack Development.
 I have a passion for designing and building robust, dynamic web applications, leveraging the latest technologies to deliver efficient and scalable solutions."</h3>

 ###

-<p align="left">🔭 I’m working as Software Developer Intern on WHY Global Services<br><br>
+<p align="left">🔭 I’m working as MERN Stack Developer Intern on WHY Global Services<br><br>

 📚 I'm currently learning Node.js, React <br><br>